Subscribe to our Newsletter

 The CCDAA requires reporting of Scope 1 and 2 GHG emissions annually starting in 2026, with additional reporting of Scope 3 GHG emissions starting in 2027.
 Similar to the CCDAA, the already adopted European Union Corporate Sustainability Reporting Directive requires companies to report Scope 1, 2, and 3 GHG emissions starting in 2026.
 The recently adopted SEC Climate Disclosure Rule will also require companies to report Scope 1 and 2 GHG emissions in a phased-in compliance period starting in 2026, with the compliance date dependent on the registrant’s filer status and the content of the disclosure.

-The specifics for implementation of the CCDAA are being developed by CARB and are due to be released to the public by January 1, 2025.
+The specifics for implementation of the CCDAA are expected to be developed by CARB at a later date.
 It is expected that CARB will clarify exactly what entities will be subject to the act by defining the term “doing business in California,” as this term is not defined in SB 253.

 Consumers and the public are increasingly advocating for greater transparency concerning corporate GHG emissions and GHG reduction efforts.
 Many businesses already publicly disclose their GHG emissions using internationally accepted accounting protocols.
 Some of these businesses are requiring their suppliers and customers to provide Scope 1, 2, and 3 GHG emissions data as part of their business disclosures.